scottyhq/blog/articles/roiview_on_mac.md

 cb = self.V['im'].colorbar #SH
 ```

-There may be lots of other issues, so proceed at your own risk.
+There may be lots of other issues, so no guarantees....